ls6/netlify/content/register.md

 ## Registration

-The only registration steo is signing up for the conference Slack.
+The only registration step is signing up for the conference Slack.

 Since the conference is free and registration so easy we encourage you to follow some rules that will make the day better for all of us: